-World stocks move towards longest losing streak of the year
+Stocks slide toward longest losing streak of the year

-LONDON (Reuters) - World shares were on their longest losing streak of the year on Wednesday, as a rise in U.S. bond yields above 3 percent and warnings from top global firms about rising costs fed fears a boom in earnings may have peaked.
+LONDON (Reuters) - Shares were on their way to the longest losing streak of the year on Wednesday, as an advance in U.S. bond yields beyond 3 percent and warnings from top global firms about rising costs fed fears a boom in earnings may have peaked.

-All eyes will be on scandal-hit social media firm Facebook later when it reports its results though there was plenty keeping investors occupied till then.
+All eyes will be on scandal-hit social media firm Facebook (FB.O) later when it reports its results, though there was plenty to keep investors occupied till then.

-Tech-heavy Taiwan shares .TWII had hit two-month lows as global worries about a slowdown in gadget demand spread, while fast charging oil firms .SXEP also eased back as crude prices LCOc1 came off 3-1/2 year highs.
+Tech-heavy Taiwan shares .TWII had hit two-month lows as worries about a slowdown in gadget demand spread, while oil firms .SXEP also eased as crude prices LCOc1 came off 3-1/2 year highs.
 [O/R]

-The benchmark U.S. 10-year Treasury yield was still pushing further beyond 3 percent US10YT=RR in early European trade though, having broken the key level on Tuesday for the first time since the start of 2014.
+Wall Street looked set to follow suit [.N] as the benchmark U.S. 10-year Treasury yield continued to push above 3 percent US10YT=RR, having broken the psychologically key level on Tuesday for the first time since the start of 2014.
 [US/]

 It has been down to a mix of factors.
-A strong U.S. economy and rising commodity prices which are upping the chance of more U.S. interest rate hikes, as well higher debt and improving relations between Washington and China and North Korea.
+A strong U.S. economy and rising commodity prices which are increasing the chance of more U.S. interest rate hikes, as well higher debt and improving relations between Washington and China and North Korea.

-“The now healthier global economy justifies these higher yields,” said JPMorgan Asset Management’s Seamus Mac Gorain.
+“The now healthier global economy justifies these higher yields,” JPMorgan Asset Management’s Seamus Mac Gorain said.

-“We expect 10-year Treasuries to end the year between 3 and 3-1/2 percent.
+“We expect 10-year Treasuries (yields) to end the year between 3 and 3-1/2 percent.
 A move beyond this level would likely require an acceleration of inflation in the euro zone and Japan, which is not yet evident.”

-Euro zone bond yields -- yields are a proxy of borrowing costs -- were dragged up in the slipstream of the U.S. moves though Thursday’s looming European Central Bank meeting ensured there was a touch of caution.
+Euro zone bond yields - yields are a proxy of borrowing costs - were dragged up in the slipstream of the U.S. moves though Thursday’s looming European Central Bank (ECB) meeting ensured there was a touch of caution.
+[GVD/EUR]

-Markets want to know when the ECB plans to wind down its 2.55 trillion euro stimulus program.
+Markets want to know when the ECB plans to wind down its 2.55-trillion-euro stimulus program.
 One of its policymakers, France’s Francois Villeroy de Galhau, said on Tuesday the weaker run of recent economic data was expected to pass.

-The pan-European STOXX 600 equity index was last down 0.6 percent, as worries over rising bond yields trumped a slew of well-received earnings updates from Kering and Credit Suisse.
+The pan-European STOXX 600 equity index was last down 0.9 percent, as worries over the rising bond yields trumped a slew of well-received earnings updates from Kering <PRTP.and Credit Suisse (CSGN.S) as well as a flurry of takeover activity.

 Industrial heavyweight Caterpillar (CAT.N) beat earnings estimates due to strong global demand but its shares tumbled 6.2 percent after management said first-quarter earnings would be the “high water mark” for the year and warned of increasing steel prices.

-“We’ve seen quite a lot of companies announcing above-estimate earnings and their shares falling sharply,” said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.
+“We’ve seen quite a lot of companies announcing above-estimate earnings and their shares falling sharply,” Mitsubishi UFJ Morgan Stanley Securities senior investment strategist Norihiro Fujito said.

-Reuters data shows that analysts are now estimating bumper 21.1 percent growth in the Jan-March quarter among U.S. S&P500 firms.
+Reuters data shows that analysts are now estimating bumper 21.1 percent growth in the January-March quarter among U.S. S&P500 firms.

 Fujito noted major financial shares such as Goldman Sachs (GS.N) and Citigroup (C.N) as well as Google parent Alphabet GOOG.N, the first major tech firm to report earnings, have followed a similar pattern.